internetarchive/fatcat/guide/src/style_guide.md

 resolvable from `doi.org`).
 Invalid identifiers may be cleaned up or removed by bots.

-DOIs should *always* be stored and transfered in lower-case form.
-Note that there are almost no other constraints on DOIs (and handles in general): they may have muliple forward slashes, whitespace, of arbitrary length, etc.
+DOIs should *always* be stored and transferred in lower-case form.
+Note that there are almost no other constraints on DOIs (and handles in general): they may have multiple forward slashes, whitespace, of arbitrary length, etc.
 Crossref has a [number of examples]() of such "valid" but frustratingly formatted strings.